-The practice used a variety of methods for providing patients with information.
+The practice used a variety of methods for providing patients' with information.
 These included a practice website and patient information leaflet.
+Products for maintaining oral health were displayed and sold in reception.
 Information displayed included good oral hygiene, early detection of oral cancer and children's oral health.